Do a Research Degree at SICS

 Step 1: Identify your research passion

-The first step is to identify the topic that you might like to pursue; as part of the application process you will need to provide some details on your proposed research ideas to choose possible supervisors.
-You will need to take a look at the literature in your chosen field and start to write some initial ideas for your proposed area of research, in terms of the problem/research questions you might investigate, some of the relevant research literature in the area, and the proposed methodologies/methods you might like to pursue.
+The first step is to identify the topic that you might like to investigate.
+As part of the application process you will need to provide some details on your proposed research ideas so that the most appropriate supervisors can be found for you.
+This means that you will need to take a look at the literature concerning your chosen topic area and start to write some initial ideas for your proposed research project, which will you undertake for your research degree.
+These ideas should include the research problem or some research questions you’re thinking of looking into, and possible methodologies/methods you might use to do this.
+You should also note references to relevant literature.
 This will give us a starting place for an initial conversation about how your project might best fit with current gaps in the research, as well as areas of staff expertise here in the School.
 We encourage you to send us a brief document (around two pages) that serves as a preliminary proposal, for us to share with potential supervisors as part of the application process.

 We can offer supervision for both full-time or part-time students, and to both internal and online students.
 You can study either on one of our campuses, or online from any location in the world.
-Students work with their supervisory team to prepare for the endorsement of their proposed research and in all stages of the PhD process.
+Students work with their supervisory team to prepare for the endorsement of their proposed research and in all stages of the research degree process.
+Most of our students are pursuing a PhD, but we do also offer an MPhil, which has a similar structure, but takes less time and involves a smaller-scale piece of research.
 We admit students in all three sessions of study, so you can begin the application process at any time.
 It is important to note that this process may take a number of weeks or months, depending on the availability of supervisors, amount of documentation to be gathered, etc.

 Step 2: Review the requirements

-Take a look at the Faculty of Arts and Education's PhD course (i.e., program) overview details.
-This website provides details on the structure of the PhD, admission requirements, study costs, etc. You will need to gather relevant documents (e.g., transcripts) so that they are available as part of the application process.
+Take a look at the Faculty of Arts and Education's PhD course (i.e., program) overview details, or the one for the MPhil.
+These websites provide details on the course structure, admission requirements, study costs, etc. You will need to gather relevant documents (e.g., transcripts) so that they are available as part of the application process.
 It's important to review this website for the specific information we require.

 Step 3: Review the staff profiles page

-Take a look at the SICS staff profiles to see who might be a good fit to supervise your work.
+Take a look at the SICS staff profiles to see who might be a good fit to supervise your work, or watch the recording of this session, in which the staff talked about their particular research areas.
 This may also give you some ideas re: possible topics and/or ways to narrow things a bit.
 At the admissions stage, we require a minimum of two staff members to supervise – i.e., one to be Principal Supervisor and one to be a Co-Supervisor – but we can add other members to the team after you've started the program, once the proposal starts to take shape.

 Step 4: Contact the School's HDR Coordinator for details

-Once you have an idea of your research topic, possible supervisors and the general requirements for application and admission, please contact the HDR Coordinator, Professor Philip Hider, to discuss your proposal.
-He will answer any questions you may have about the PhD process itself, as well as the application/admissions process.
+Once you have an idea of your research topic, possible supervisors and the general requirements for application and admission, you may either approach one of the possible supervisors directly, or you can contact the School’s HDR Coordinator, Professor Philip Hider, to discuss your proposal (HDR = Higher Degrees by Research).
+He will answer any questions you may have about the PhD or MPhil process itself, as well as the application/admissions process.

 Professor Philip Hider